slatedocs/slate/source/includes/_endpoint-batch.md

 `/datasets/align/`

-Given that some datasets may be close to being fit for appending but may need some work before proceeding, the `align` endpoint provides API expressions that can be used directly on the append steps as `where` parameter in order to avoid such conflicts.
+Given that some datasets may be close to being fit for appending but could need some work before proceeding, the `align` endpoint provides API expressions that can be used directly on the append steps as `where` parameter in order to avoid such conflicts.